sandreas/m4b-tool/README.md

-# Submitting new issues
+# Submitting issues

 You think there is an issue with `m4b-tool`?
-First head over to the [Known Issues](#known-issues), if this does not help, please provide the following information when adding an issue:
+First take a look at the [Known Issues](#known-issues) below.
+If this does not help, please provide the following information when adding an issue:

 - the operating system you use
 - the exact command, that you tried, e.g. `m4b-tool merge my-audio-book/ --output-file merged.m4b`